Why the Democratic debate sounded like a WWE match

 The monumental impact of Mike Bloomberg’s wallet has completely upended the Democratic primary in recent weeks, spending over half a billion dollars to blanket the country with ads on TV, online, and billboards.
-And tonight, the former NYC mayor was able to jolt the Democratic debate in South Carolina, where the audience at Gaillard Center Performance Hall was made up of quite a few loud and boisterous Bloomberg supporters who cheered almost every policy or accomplishment touted by their candidate and vigorously booing even the most anodyne comments made by his progressive rivals Bernie Sanders and Elizabeth Warren.
+And tonight, the former NYC mayor was able to jolt the Democratic debate in South Carolina, where the audience at Gaillard Center Performance Hall was made up of quite a few loud and boisterous Bloomberg supporters who cheered almost every policy or accomplishment touted by their candidate and vigorously booed even the most anodyne comments made by his progressive rivals Bernie Sanders and Elizabeth Warren.

 Questions about whether the Bloomberg campaign paid supporters to fill the audience dominated Twitter all night, though the campaign insisted that wasn’t the case: